infosec-ucalgary/magpieCTF-2023/challenges/OSINT/do-it-again/README.md

 ## Hints

-1. Oh no, it seems like the last part is gone, I wonder where can I find it.
+1. Oh no, it seems like the last part is gone.
+Only if I can go WAY BACK into the past with a time MACHINE.
-2. The screenshot looks familiar, it looks like it is from a certain website.
+2. The screenshot looks familiar, I am sure you can find the EXACT same text in the website.
 3. Pay attention to the description and see what is needed for the flag.